 Next, limit file size to reduce the risk of Denial of Service (DoS) or Distributed Denial of Service (DDoS) attacks.
 Experts from the Open Worldwide Application Security Project (OWASP) also recommend listing allowed extensions and adjusting file names so that they're created by the application.

-Designed to limit spam, reCAPTCHA is a valuable tool capable of distinguishing between humans and bots. reCaptcha is a specific form of CAPTCHA, which stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
+Designed to limit spam, reCAPTCHA is a valuable tool capable of distinguishing between humans and bots.
+ReCAPTCHA is a specific form of CAPTCHA, which stands for Completely Automated Public Turing test to tell Computers and Humans Apart.

 Google has released several types of reCAPTCHA solutions through the years; these are periodically updated to ensure that they are still capable of telling humans and bots apart, especially as bots become more sophisticated.
+Implementing reCAPTCHA directly on forms helps prevent bot-driven spam, credential stuffing, and mass submission attacks that can overload systems or exploit form logic.

 To add reCAPTCHA to web forms, register with Google's reCAPTCHA admin.
 You can select v2 (featuring the well-known "I'm not a robot" checkbox) or v3, which uses a score to verify requests.
 Invisible reCAPTCHA badges are also available.

 In recent years, many alarming viruses and malware attacks have been spread via web forms.
-These initiatives increasingly involve contact forms, with malicious players often finding clever strategies to work around CAPTCHA protocol and send harmful email messages.
-As such, any web form security solution should also encompass comprehensive virus and malware protection.
-To achieve maximum security, implement a layered strategy encompassing virus and malware scans, a Web Application Firewall (WAF), and intrusion detection.
+These initiatives increasingly involve contact forms, with malicious players often finding clever strategies to work around CAPTCHA protocols and send harmful email messages.

 Ready to give your web forms a much-needed security boost?
 Look to SiteLock for advanced security solutions that keep malicious players out of the picture.
 Our malware scanner solution can promptly detect vulnerabilities, thereby preventing damage from SQL injections or XSS attacks.
 We're also pleased to provide WAF cloud security services, which are capable of distinguishing between legitimate visitors and malicious traffic.